Hiroshima, Mon Amour (1959), Nevers, and Casablanca

 We might liken her to a connoisseur of Hollywood delicacies.
 Although they are not a pair of Hollywood faces and Varda’s camera finds them immeasurably interesting.
 She photographs and frames them in all manner of ways: profiles, from up above, side by side, and walking apart.
 It makes no difference.
 They are totally worthy of her close consideration.

 I find it easy to reminisce about Roberto Rossellini’s Stromboli another film that ties together the worlds of fishing and apathetic romance.
-There are even touches of Ingmar Bergman from the boating of My Summer with Monika and the visual melding of two human beings in Persona.
+There are even touches of Ingmar Bergman from the boating of Summer with Monika and the visual melding of two human beings in Persona.

 This is not an empirical observation but although both their films share momentarily visible sensibilities — how they glide through space — allowing lovers ample opportunity to quibble poetically if not totally inexplicable, Varda seems more invested in the world around them.